 Sadly, this is another historically significant watch that is now lost.
 This time when Aldrin sent it to The Smithsonian.

-The watch itself is a black faced chronograph with the sub-dials arranged in a Compx layout at 3,6 and 9 - similar to the legendary Rolex Daytona.
-With it’s back tachymeter and slim white hands it’s a subtle and stylish watch, and along with the Sea-master, is at the forefront of Omega’s range.
+The watch is a black-faced chronograph with the sub-dials arranged in a Compx layout at 3,6 and 9.
+It's similar to the legendary Rolex Daytona.
+With its black tachymeter and slim white hands it’s a subtle and stylish watch, and along with the Sea-master, is at the forefront of Omega’s range.

 Bulova 96B251 (1971)

 1971’s Apollo 15 mission was interesting for watch enthusiasts because the missions commander Dave Scott damaged his Speedmaster during EVA-2, a lunar walk.